rsable/learn-k8s/firstcluster.md

     NAME                  DESIRED   CURRENT   READY   AGE
     nginxtest-d487d74db   2         2         2       17m
     ```
-    * Similarly you can change other componenets like image version etc.
+    * Similarly you can change other components like image version etc.
 * Creating and accessing a container :
     * Uggh the container crashed.
     * Understand [CrashLoopBackOff](https://komodor.com/learn/how-to-fix-crashloopbackoff-kubernetes-error/#:~:text=To%20identify%20the%20issue%20you,controller%2Dmanager%20pod%20and%20restart.) :